adamhalasz/diet/Readme.md

 # **Writing Diet Plugins**
 Writing diet plugins are almost identical to writing node.js modules except plugins have a different require method and are directly connected to your routes.

 To effectively demonstrate this we'll create a very simple bank application.
 The bank will have a `name` and a `vault`.
-We'll fill the vault with `6 coins` when the start applications.
+We'll fill the vault with `6 coins` when the application starts.

 #### **1) Lesson 1: Requiring Plugins:**